computational-cell-analytics/Probabilistic-Domain-Adaptation/README.md

-# Probabilistic Domain Adapation in Biomedical Image Segmentation
+# Probabilistic Domain Adapation for Biomedical Image Segmentation

+Doomain adaptation based on self-training and probabilistic segmentation.
+This repository implements the methods described in [Probabilistic Domain Adaptation for Probabilistic Domain Adaptation (arXiv)](https://arxiv.org/abs/2303.11790).

 ## Installation